-This email was sent by a friend in my condo complex.
+This following email was sent by a friend in my condo complex.
 A lovely lady, she does smoke cigarettes.
 This isn’t the end of the world—many people smoke—but it does add a different twist to her question.
-Here is the response I sent her:

 Sorry for the delayed response—I think I just replied to you in my head!
 The answer that came to mind immediately after reading your email was acceptance.